charles90210/Java_JSF_PrimeFaces/README.md

-# Java_JSF_PrimeFaces
-Learning Java and web application development uisng the JSF and PrimeFaces framework
+Learning Java and web application development uisng the Java Server Faces (JSF) and PrimeFaces framework.